What Are Personal Loans?

 Providing documentation such as Social Security number, bank account information and more

-Your debt-to-income ratio is the ratio of credit available to credit used.
+is the ratio of credit available to credit used.
 It’s reflected in your FICO score and is often considered separately as well.
-Lenders get nervous when you ask for a personal loan after you’ve exhausted your existing credit resources such as credit card limits.
+Lenders get nervous when you ask for a personal loan after you’ve exhausted your existing credit resources such as credit card

-If you have excellent credit, you can probably secure a personal loan for an annual percentage rate (APR) of about 6 to 8 percent.
-At the other end of the spectrum, if your credit score is in the low 600s, you might be looking at an APR exceeding 30 or even 40 percent.
+If you have excellent credit, you can probably secure a personal loan for an annual percentage rate (APR) of about 6% to 8%.
+At the other end of the spectrum, if your credit score is in the low 600s, you might be looking at an APR exceeding 30% or even 40%.
 For any given FICO score, you might find rates that vary by as much as 5 percentage points among lenders.

 When comparing costs, it’s important to distinguish between interest rate and APR.
 The interest rate is the amount of interest you will pay for your loan, on an annualized basis.
 APR is also an annual rate, but it includes fees, which can be low or high, depending on the lender.